-A custom Move is also slightly faster than a generic Move.
-However, it's far more work to implement and much harder to avoid bugs.
+A custom Move is far more work to implement and much harder to avoid bugs than a generic Move.
 After implementing a custom Move, turn on environmentMode FULL_ASSERT to check for score corruptions.

-8.7.3.
+10.7.3.
 The Interface Move

 All moves implement the Move interface: